BuddyForms/BuddyForms-EasyPin/readme.txt

 Tags: easypin, maker, image marker, gallery, image gallery, image relation, hierarchically Requires at least: 3.9
 Tested up to: 4.7.3
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Visualise your stories.
+Visualize your stories.
 Add posts as marker to images and enable your users to link from images to posts in a fancy way.

 == Description ==